EDGAR Down When You Need It? Request a Filing Date Adjustment

 Filing Date Adjustments to the Rescue

 Let’s assume that in my scenario above, EDGAR doesn’t come back online until the next day and you have no choice but to submit the Form 4 filing late.
 Having to report a delinquent filing because EDGAR was down hardly seems fair.
 Luckily, the SEC has a remedy.
 This is the perfect situation in which to request a filing date adjustment.
-If granted, the SEC will change the date of your filing to the day before, magically turning it into a timely filing.
+If granted, the SEC will change the date of your filing, magically turning it into a timely filing.
 Voila—the delinquency vanishes.

 When Will the SEC Grant a Filing Date Adjustment?